inference-labs-inc/omron-subnet/docs/competitions/QUICKSTART.md

 ### Do I need to upload `vk.key`/`pk.key`?

 No. Only `model.compiled` and `settings.json` are required.
 During evaluation, the validator generates `vk.key` and `pk.key` locally using `ezkl setup`.
-This setup step is limited to 5 minutes and memory-capped; if it fails or times out, the submission receives no score for that evaluation.
+This setup step is limited to exactly 5 minutes (timeout) and capped at 16 GiB of address space.
+If it fails or times out, the submission receives no score for that evaluation.
+See the canonical implementation of these limits in `neurons/_validator/competitions/services/circuit_evaluator.py` within the `_ensure_keys` function (the `set_limits` inner function and the `timeout=FIVE_MINUTES` argument).

 ### When does the competition end?